 We use cookies on our website.
 A cookie is a small piece of data that a website stores on the visitor’s computer or mobile device.

-We use cookies for the technical functioning of the website and, if you consent to it, to collect your browsing experience on our website for anonymised statistics, whose purpose is to improve our communication and the service we offer.
+We use cookies for the technical functioning of the website and, if you consent to it, to collect your browsing experience on our website for aggregated statistics, whose purpose is to improve our communication and the service we offer.

 You can find in this page the option to manage your consent.